konstantinasfr/amber-tutorial/system_prep.md

 Once the structure is loaded, perform the following checks and edits.

+1) Decide if we want to keep the water or not.

+2) Decide what ions we need to keep.

+3) Decide if we need ligand.

+4) Check for mutations.

+5) Spot the missing loops.

+6) Replace cryoEM headgroup PIP₂ with full-length PIP

 ---

 ### **1. Decide Whether to Keep the Waters**